jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 The figure can be used as a reference while reading the different sections.
 There are three arrows used in the graph, each with a different meaning, visualized in @fig:sgv-vocab-overview-legend.
 Firstly, a full arrow means that there is can be a triple `?a ldp:contains ?b`.
-Secondly, the dotted link means that the destination has the same fields or more as the source.
+Secondly, the dotted arrow means that the destination has the same fields or more as the source.
 Finally, a diamond shaped arrow entails a link from the source to the destination, specifically, the destination can be considered a property of the source.
+@fig:example-sgv-description is provided as an example description to help clarify the vocabulary.

 #figure(
   image("../static/sgv-graph-legend.png", width: 80%),